-As Confuscious put it: “Choose a job you love and you will never have to work a day in your life.”
-Rarely have I met someone who was fired from a job that they truly loved; that really let their full talents be used.
+An old adage says : “Choose a job you love and you will never have to work a day in your life.”
+Rarely have I met someone who was fired from a job that they truly loved; that really used the full extent of their talents.

-So, once you have got over that immediate, sick feeling of being canned, use this precious time wisely to ponder the big questions.
-Once enmeshed in a job – particularly one which consumes your mind, even when you’re not at work – opportunities to dwell on the fundamental questions about our own purpose is rare.
-You’re free: untethered to any job or profession.
+So, once you have got over the immediate anxiety of being fired, use this time wisely to ponder the big questions.
+Once enmeshed in a job – particularly one which consumes your mind, even when you’re not at work – opportunities to consider the fundamental questions of our life are rare.
+At the moment, you’re free: untethered from any job or profession.

-If your values don’t sit neatly with your work, then you are bound to hate your work; and if you hate your work, then you’re unlikely to be good at it.
-I see this problem not just as a solicitor specialising in workplace issues, but I also see it in my friends and family: if you don’t know your values, and if you don’t know what you want to with your time, you’re often pretty miserable at work, living for the weekend.
+Your personal values are extremely important when making your plans.
+If your values don’t sit neatly with your work, then you are bound to hate your job; and if you hate your job, you’re unlikely to be good at it.
+I see this problem everywhere – in my friends and family, not just as a solicitor specialising in workplace issues.
+If you don’t know your values, and if you don’t know what you want to do with your time, you’re often pretty miserable at work, living for the weekend.
 I don’t know any successful people (and I don’t mean just in term of financial success) who hate their jobs, because it’s impossible to be good at something that you hate.
 I pity anyone who hates their job.

-Most of us – if being honest with ourselves – know that we live according to our means.
-Once fired, cut your cloth accordingly.
+Most of us – if being honest with ourselves – know what we have to do to live within our means.
+If you’ve just been sacked, you must cut your cloth accordingly.

-In order to give yourself the maximum time before you find a job, or start a new business, stop spending money that you don’t now have, on things that you don’t need and cannot afford.
+In order to give yourself the maximum time before you find a job, or start a new business, you must now stop spending money you no longer have.
+One of the stresses of being fired is that you now have to be stricter on yourself, ruthlessly identifying those things you don’t need and those you cannot afford.
 Once you do this, you’ll realise that you can survive on significantly less than before you were fired.
-As Sir Francis Bacon put it:
+To paraphrase Sir Francis Bacon:

 “Prosperity discovers vice, adversity discovers virtue.”

-Whilst it is fresh in your mind, even if you are unsure as to whether you want to make a claim to an Employment Tribunal, make detailed notes of how you ended up in this situation.
+Whilst it is fresh in your mind, even if you are unsure as to whether you want to make a claim to an Employment Tribunal, write detailed notes of how you ended up in this situation.
 Write down, either on paper or, say, in a smartphone app, who said what, when, and how they said it.
-Additionally, keep copies of all the communication that your former employer sent to you and you sent to them.
-Ensure that you handwrite notes of precisely what you were told over the telephone, as contemporaneous telephone notes could be good evidence in an Employment Tribunal.
+Additionally, keep copies of all communications that your former employer sent to you and that you sent to them.
+Ensure that you handwrite notes of precisely what you were told over the telephone as contemporaneous telephone notes could be good evidence in an Employment Tribunal.

-Once you’ve celebrated, reflected (and continue to reflect) and reduced your spending and made all of your notes, start looking for a new job, or for a new business to begin.
+Now that you’ve celebrated, reflected (which you should continue to do), reduced your spending and made all of your notes, you can start looking for a new job, or start considering a new business to set up.
 Now could be your time to find a job you love.

 Unless blessed with significant financial firepower (and it’s always prudent to have three months’ living costs squirrelled away somewhere), start looking ASAP.

-And when searching and planning, keep screenshots of your internet searches, and emails, and copies of your letters, because this is best way of showing an Employment Tribunal that you did your very best to reduce your losses.
-If you bring an Employment claim and win, you will thank me if you have detailed records of all your efforts to find new work, because you might be awarded more compensation because you will be able to prove your losses.
-Additionally, to the Judge and to the lawyers, you will have credibility.
+When searching and planning, take screenshots of your internet searches and emails, and keep copies of any letters you send.
+This is the best way of showing an Employment Tribunal that you have done your very best to reduce your losses following your dismissal.
+If you bring a claim for unfair dismissal or wrongful dismissal and win, you will be in a much better position if you have detailed records of all your efforts to find new work.

-To make a Subject Access Request, send an email and/or a recorded letter to your former employer.
-Ensure that you send the request to the right recipient.
-The right person to send your request will vary upon the size and nature of the employer.
-Some Local Authorities have dedicated departments for Subject Access Requests and Freedom of Information Requests; in other organisations you will need to write to HR or to the owner.
+You can make a Subject Access Request by sending an email, and/or a letter by recorded delivery, to your former employer.
+However, you must ensure that you send the request to the right recipient, and this will vary based upon the size and nature of your former employer.
+Some Local Authorities have dedicated departments for Subject Access Requests and Freedom of Information Requests; in other organisations you will need to write to the HR Department or to the owner.
 In the letter or email ask for the following:

 - Your personnel file.